vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-03-The-python-interpreter.md

 >>> exit()
 ```

-but most usually `Control+D` (I usually jam it a few times to avoid the "Are you sure" etc.)
 If you are in the middle of executing code, you can force code to stop by entering `Control+C`.
 Sometimes you may have to hold `Control+C` or press it quite a few times to actually register particularly if you are doing something where the interpreter hasn't got time to register your command!